Kluc94/Demo.TaskManagement/README.md

 # Demo.TaskManagement

-Customize authentication - 7h (lot of troubles introduces by changing User PK to int)
+Customize authentication - 7h (lot of troubles caused by changing User PK to int) Account entity and pages - 2,5h